AU-Master-Thesis/thesis/journal/main.typ

 #day(datetime(day: 14, month: 03, year: 2024))

 #kristoffer[
-#location.au
+#locations.au

-- Finally got some progess on the reimplementation.
+- Finally got some progress on the reimplementation.
 Fixed the variables moving all over the place by not mixing up the `mean` and `information_vector` at a point in the algorithm.
 - Still some issues with the observed behavior, but we are getting closer.
 - Some of the issues remaining are:
-  - Seems suseptible to the initial position given to each robot.
+  - Seems susceptible to the initial position given to each robot.
   - Almost every run one of the robots, accelerate downwards while the others approach their goal.
-  - The chain of variables do not have the same straight shape as in the original.
+  - The chain of variables does not have the same straight shape as in the original.
 - Continued work on the `Formation` system.

 ]